gawkermedia/jquery-statsd/README.md

 - statsdUrl: your API endpoint path for reporting times to statsd.
 - reportEvents: data about these Navigation Timing events will be included in the query sent to statsd.
 - appendParams: a wrapper method for appending arbitrary values you need in your own environment to the query string of the statsd API call.
+- reportingPercent: this percentage of page loads will be reported to statsd.
+It's purpose is to reduce stress on your statsd API endpoint.

 ### Measurement
 ```